 As specified in the Australian Standards the minimum single and double garage sizes are as follows:

-- The minimum single garage size is 3m x 5.4 with a 2.4m door width.
+- MINIMUM single garage size: 3m x 5.4 with a 2.4m door width size

 |Type||Width (m)||Length (m)||Door Size (m)||Headroom (m)*|